Plum Review – Is ‘AI’ the best way to save and invest?

 How much does it cost to invest with Plum?

 If you choose to invest with Plum you will need to pay a minimum of £2.99 for the Plum Pro account.
 There is also an annual fund management and product provider fee which is on average 0.48%.
-This consists of a product provider fee of 0.15% and a fund management fee that ranges between 0.06%-0.90%.
+This consists of a product provider fee of 0.45% and a fund management fee that ranges between 0.06%-0.90%.
+The exact fees payable will vary depending on the investments you choose and the Plum plan you have.

 Plum SIPP fees